-I have been researching cement options for my new bamboo dome, I wanted something lightweight to cover it, and having something cheap would also help.
+I have been researching cement options for my new bamboo dome.
+I wanted something lightweight to cover it, and having something cheap would also help.

 However, recently a couple of innovators have build (and sell plans and parts) to make DIY foam guns for the small builder.

-My DIY foam gun was built without plans, and I made a few modifications to make it cheaper.
-I have learned a lot on it, and have a couple of attempts at showing the “first use” but each time my poor plumbing skills resulted in blowouts – its quite comical (at least from my wife’s viewpoint) to see high pressure soap foam squirting out of a line and spraying me instead of the cement bucket.
+My DIY foam gun was built without plans.
+I made a few modifications to make it cheaper.
+I have learned a lot on it, and have a couple of attempts at showing the “first use” but each time my poor plumbing skills resulted in blowouts.
+It is quite comical (at least from my wife’s viewpoint).
+She likes to see high pressure soap foam squirting out of a line and spraying me instead of the cement bucket.

 However, I don’t want to waste the foam so I took some time to have a “foam war” with the boy.